 from both sides to obtain

-- By Euler’s Criterion,
+By Euler’s Criterion, when

 .
 Thus

 is even.
-Write
+Also

-to
+From to

 Eisenstein’s next insight is that, modulo 2, the sum over even (namely